Mastering Technical SEO Audits: A Comprehensive Guide for Marketing Professionals

 • Ahrefs: Known for its robust backlink analysis capabilities, Ahrefs also provides valuable site auditing tools.
 Identify broken links, crawl errors, and other technical issues impacting your website's performance.

-• Screaming Frog: This powerful website crawler allows you to analyze key SEO elements on your site, including metadata, links, and redirects.
+• Screaming Frog: This powerful website crawler allows you to analyze key seo elements on your site, including metadata, links, and redirects.
 It helps you identify technical issues that may be hindering your website's performance.

 Before diving into the technical aspects of the audit, it's important to define clear and measurable goals.
 What do you want to achieve with this audit?